mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 * Shaders registered as `MiscShaderData` now require `float4 uShaderSpecificData;` as a parameter

 ### tModLoader changes
+The following contains smaller scale changes to tModLoader members.
+More elaborate changes (i.e. things surrounding IEntitySource) are handled in separate categories below
 _All ModX things listed here apply to GlobalX aswell_
 * All lowercase properties are now capitalized (e.g. `ModX.mod`, `ModProjectile.aiType`, and `ModPlayer.player` -> `ModX.Mod`, `ModProjectile.AIType`, `ModPlayer.Player`)
 * `ModLoader.ModWorld` -> `ModLoader.ModSystem` (With some additions from `Mod`. `ModWorld.Load/Save/Initialize` have been changed to accomodate for the world context)